jiftechnify/hono-nostr-auth/README.md

 Default: `undefined`

-If specified, the middleware executes it as an additional request validation after basic checks (i.e. signature verification, kind / created_at / URL / method validations).
+If specified, the middleware executes it as an additional request validation after basic checks (i.e. event signature verification, kind / created_at / URL / method validations).

 Throwing an exception from within the check function rejects the request in question.
 You can customize error responses by throwing an instance of [Hono's `HTTPException`](https://hono.dev/api/exception).